ComputationalRegulatoryGenomicsICL/cageflow/README.md

 ![Pipeline metromap](docs/images/LeanCAGE_pipeline_schematic.png)

 ### Steps

+Reads can be mapped using `STAR` (to take splacing into account and to obtain bigWig files with raw 5'-coverage; `STAR` is used by default) or `bowtie2` (see the `--bowtie2` option below).
+The pipeline can generate a genome index on the fly if provided with a FASTA file.
+For genome generation with `STAR`, user can also provide a GTF and/or splice junction (TSV) files.
+Providing at least one of those files for the index generation is highly recommended ("While this is optional, and STAR can be run without annotations, using annotations is highly recommended whenever they are available" [STAR manual](https://github.com/alexdobin/STAR/blob/master/doc/STARmanual.pdf)).
+Apart from the CAGEexp object and raw 5'-coverage bigWig files (if reads were mapped with `STAR`), the pipeline produces BAM files with filtered alignments that could be used for a separate analysis and a detailed `MultiQC` report.

 1. Merge per-lane FASTQ files with the [`nf-core/cat_fastq`](https://nf-co.re/modules/cat_fastq) module.
 2. Report raw read quality with [`FastQC`](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/).